 - At each sprint, assess the time invested, scope, and quality of the product

-For us, it means that our work with Product Owner does not finish after the initial stage of the product.
-We want they to create the vision for the product and work with this vision constantly.
+For us, it means that our work with the Product Owner does not finish after the initial stage of the product.
+We want them to create the vision for the product and work with this vision constantly.